What Founders Get Wrong When Hiring Salespeople

 Can Founders Really Sell?

-Here is a truth that many founders do not want to hear:
+Here is a truth that many founders do not want to hear: some founders are great salespeople.
+However, many are not.

 Founders are excellent at selling their own product or service because they know the ideal client, understand the pain points, and speak with passion and authority.
 They ask great questions and establish credibility instantly because they built the solution.
+However, that same founder would likely struggle selling a different product at another company.
+This happens because founders rely on passion and expertise rather than a consistent, repeatable process.

 Why Elite Salespeople Win: The Power of Process